marioZYN/Software-Engineering-2/RASD/RASD.md

 	* People on the car, other than the driver.

 * Safe area
-	* a set of location predefined as being safe
+	* a set of locations predefined by the system
-	* it may has the power plug or may not.
+	* It may has the power plug or may not.

 * Station
 	* stations are always safe areas with power plug.